nodegoat/documentation/usage/API/store.md

 ##### DELETE

-To delete Objects, you either apply the method DELETE to the path to a specific Object, e.g. 'https://nodegoat.io/project/1/data/type/2/object/3', or you submit a dictionary with the Object IDs:
+To delete Objects, you either apply the method DELETE to the path to a specific Object, e.g. 'https://nodegoat.io/project/1/data/type/2/object/3', or you access the path without an Object ID and submit a dictionary with the Object IDs as keys:

 ```json
 {